If you could not resolve your dispute at the Fair Work Commission or with other assistance, you may seek the assistance of the Court.

 Small claims

-- a completed Form 5: Small claim under the Fair Work Act 2009 - paragraph 30.11(b); and
+- a Form 5: Small claim under the Fair Work Act 2009 (subrule 31.11 of the Rules), and

 Preparing your small claim

 You will need to provide enough details about your claim so that the Court and your employer (or former employer) can understand the claim.
-If you are claiming more than one entitlement, you must include details of the different entitlements and explain how you reached your calculation.
+If you are claiming more than one entitlement, you must include details of the different entitlements and explain how you have performed your calculations.
 Timesheets and evidence of how you calculated your claim are helpful to the Court.
 For example, if you believe you are owed an amount for wages and another amount for annual leave, set out the two separate entitlements and the calculation for each of them.

 Be sure to correctly identify your employer (or former employer).
 Refer to your employment contract or payslips to see who your employer is (or was).
 The employer will be referred to in the application as the ‘respondent’.